BoiseState/CS321-resources/projects/README_TEMPLATE.md

 to list them here.

 In particular, explain what AI tool you used and how.
-For example, if you used CoPilot to help you write a function, you need to say that here and include the exact prompt you used. for each project, you should only use the AI tools as instructed in the project.
+For example, if you used CoPilot to help you write a function, you need to say that here and include the exact prompt you used.
+For each project, you should only use the AI tools as instructed in the project.

 Finally, remove these instructions from your README.md after you are finished!